 Espinhaço Range Biosphere Reserve

-In addition to natural values, there are cultural assets such as the colonial towns of Ouro Preto, Congonhas, and Diamantina, as well as artistic and religious manifestations that are still kept alive along the entire length of the cordillera.
+In addition to natural values, cultural assets such as the colonial towns of Ouro Preto, Congonhas and Diamantina, and artistic and religious manifestations are still kept alive along the entire length of the cordillera.

-At elevations over 500 m (1,600 ft) of the Serra do Espinhaço range, a unique phytophysionomy in the world – the "rupestrian fields" – dominate.
-This type of vegetation is predominantly composed of a more or less continuous herbaceous stratum and small, sclerophyllous evergreen bushes.
+The unique rupestrian grasslands dominate at elevations over 500 m (1,600 ft) in the Serra do Espinhaço range.
+This vegetation type predominantly comprises a more or less continuous herbaceous stratum and small, sclerophyllous evergreen bushes.

-Although only a small number of areas have been intensely inventoried, it is estimated that there are approximately 3000 plant species.
-30% of the taxa are estimated to be exclusive to the rupestrian fields, which would represent approximately 1000 to 2000 endemic species.
+Within the Espinhaço Range Biosphere Reserve, only a few areas have been intensely inventoried.
+However, it is estimated that there are approximately 3,000 plant species.
+Approximately 30% of the taxa are estimated to be exclusive to the rupestrian fields, representing about 1,000 - 2,000 endemic species.

-The extent of the Espinhaço Range Biosphere Reserve (over 3 million ha or 7.5 million acres) and its biological, geomorphological and historical importance justify the implementation of measures aimed at the preservation of this mountain complex.
+The extent of the Espinhaço Range Biosphere Reserve (over 3 million ha or 7.5 million acres) and its biological, geomorphological and historical importance justify implementing measures to preserve this mountain complex.

-The population of the Biosphere Reserve is approximately 642,000 and includes the indigenous group of Pataxó, several quilombola (runaway slave) communities, religious groups or existentialist sects, as well as the people living in 'gold towns' that were built by bandeiras.
+The population of the Biosphere Reserve is approximately 642,000.
+It includes the indigenous group of Pataxó, several quilombola (runaway enslaved people) communities, religious groups or existentialist sects, and the people living in 'gold towns' built by bandeiras.

 Bandeiras were groups of explorers looking for gold in the 18th century who built mining centers, ranches, and register posts, which eventually developed into commercial centers and later on into cities and districts.